 History and Environment

-Within this, the old kingdom of Gwynedd is the jewel in the crown, known in Welsh as ‘Eryri’ and in English as ‘Snowdonia’.
+Within this, the old kingdom of Gwynedd is the jewel in the crown, known in Welsh as Eryri and in English as Snowdonia.

-The mountain was originally formed over 450 million years ago through tectonic plate collision, and then underwater, and then formed into the shape that we recognise today through a series of folding, uplifts and ice ages, the most recent one being just 10,000 years ago.
+Yr Wyddfa was then formed into the shape that we recognise today through a series of massive folding and mountain building phases, where rock was exposed to huge heat and force and literally ‘squeezed’ upwards.
+There were also periods of very cold temperatures and resulting ice ages, the most recent one being just 10,000 years ago.

 The Snowdon Mountain Railway was first opened in 1896 but the first stone shelters were built at the summit in 1820.
-Now, there is a unique visitor centre at the summit, Hafod Eyri (Summerhouse in Snowdonia) re-designed and opened in 2009.
+Now, there is a unique visitor centre at the summit, Hafod Eyri (Summerhouse in Snowdonia) which was re-designed and opened in 2009.

 As well as providing a wealth of interest to Victorian scientists and botanists, the mountain has long been a training ground for expeditions to the Alps and the Himalayas.

-On the mountain you will see local farmers’ sheep grazing high on the crags and slopes, as well as a feral goat community if they are about.
+On the mountain you will see local farmers’ sheep grazing high on the crags and slopes, as well as a feral goat community, if they are about.

+There are plenty of varieties of grasses, mosses, heathers, ferns, alpine flowers and white sparkly quartz veins.
+Sometimes these quartz veins and rocks look like snow!
 Look out for large black ravens swooping near the summit as well as seagulls who have migrated inland scavenging for food from walkers.